A Girl of the Limberlost (novel): Elnora meets Philip Ammon

 Elnora graduates and is now 19 years old.
 A young man, Philip Ammon, arrives in town.
 His uncle, a doctor, advised Philip to visit Onabasha to recuperate from typhoid fever.
 He stays with Elnora and her mother for a summer and helps Elnora gather moths.
 The two gradually fall in love; however, he is already engaged to another young woman, Edith Carr, who is wealthy, spoiled, and self-centered.

 Elnora, to pretend that she is not beginning to fall for Philip, helps him to write letters to Edith Carr and in every way encourages his marriage to his childhood friend.
 When Philip, after daily, prolonged conversation and fieldwork discovers his romantic interest in Elnora is growing, Mrs. Comstock is the first to notice, but he assures her, "I admire her as I admire any perfect creation."
 Mrs. Comstock replies, "And nothing in all this world spoils the average girl so quickly and so surely."

 Philip Ammon is forced to return to Chicago when his father is ill, and begs of Elnora a farewell kiss; she refuses him and returns to her mother, broken-hearted.

 Philip and Edith have an argument at what was supposed to be their engagement party.
 Edith has heard Philip talk about a wonderful young lady he met in the Limberlost.
 She insults him terribly and calls their engagement off (not for the first time).
 Philip realizes he will never love Edith, leaves home, and proposes to Elnora.
 On the very afternoon that he gives Elnora an engagement ring, Edith drives up (accompanied by Hart, Polly, and Tom) to the Comstocks' home, in an uninvited visit.

 When Edith demands to speak to Elnora privately and swears that Elnora will never take Philip from her, Elnora is cool and polite.
 After Edith and the group, including Philip, leave, Elnora secretly takes off, leaving a note behind showing nothing of her plans and giving Edith the chance to prove that Philip would marry no one else.
 Elnora travels to stay with the O'Mores (Freckles and the Angel).

 Philip becomes ill with worry about Elnora.
 Edith's friend Hart sees Elnora with the O'Mores and convinces Edith to let him send word to Philip of Elnora's whereabouts.
 Hart persuades Edith to admit that she is wrong and that Philip will marry no one except Elnora.

-The story ends happily with the joyful reunion, and Edith, determined to change her previously less than noble disposition, does something absolutely wonderful, uncharacteristic, and humble: She finds the moth that Elnora needs, carefully captures it, and brings it to her.
+The story ends happily with the joyful reunion, and Edith, determined to change her previously less than noble disposition, does something uncharacteristic and humble: she finds the moth that Elnora needs, carefully captures it, and brings it to her.
 In the denouement, it is implied that Edith will marry Hart, just as Philip will marry Elnora.